Pokemon Champions: Everything you need to know ahead of the Nintendo game's release

 Pokemon Champions gameplay

-In the inital trailer, we see some more flavors of what Pokemon Champions might look and feel like.
+In the initial trailer, we see some more flavors of what Pokemon Champions might look and feel like.
 The arena each player stands in is huge, all blue-tinged metal illuminated by large stadium screens and strobing spotlights, as an enthusiastic audience cheers from the stands.

 Sharing the stage, we see Charizard and Samurott going up against Dondozo and Aegislash – and right as Charizard unleashes an attack, it cuts to the title card.
-It seems Pokemon Champions could be harnessing a splashy sense of showmanship, turning trainer battles into immersive, all-out spectacles whether you're playing on mobile or Nintendo Switch.
-It also can be connected to the Pokemon Home cloud system for an even more personalized experience, allowing you to "team up with Pokemon who joined you on your adventures in previous Pokemon games."
+It seems Pokemon Champions could be harnessing a splashy sense of showmanship, turning trainer battles into immersive, all-out spectacles, whether you're playing on mobile or Nintendo Switch.
+It can also be connected to the Pokemon HOME cloud system for an even more personalized experience, allowing you to "team up with Pokémon who joined you on your adventures in previous Pokemon games."

 Interestingly, the trailer also shows Mega Evolutions which were introduced in Pokemon X and Y, alongside Terastalization forms from Pokemon Scarlet and Violet, so it looks like we'll be able to make use of these power moves in battle when we step into the arena.